 BFI Southbank staff will take your temperature on your arrival at the venue.

-BFI Southbank asks you to wear masks when inside the building, including when in cinema screens, though these may be removed when you are eating or drinking in the Blue Room.
+BFI Southbank asks you to wear masks when inside the building, including when in cinema screens, though these may be removed when you are eating or drinking in the Blue Room or BFI bars.

 Read more details of BFI Southbank’s COVID-19 safety protocol.